hwheinzen/stringl10n/README.md

 # stringl10n
 String localization tools for Go.

-Two commands are available:
+Here we have one package and two commands for generating code:

+1. Package message provides a `Message` type with fix and variable parts;
+it can be used as a kind of extended error type due to its `Error` method.

+A message can be created by function `New`.
+Functions `Append` and `Prepend` can take an error interface and transform the underlying concrete type to `Message`.

-1: stringl10n generates code to be included in a project.
+2. Command stringl10n generates code to be included in a project.
-Function l10nTranslate translates strings.
+Function `l10nTrans` translates strings.
-Function l10nSubstitute resolves text/template expressions in a string and substitutes variables. stringl10n needs a JSON input file.
+Function `l10nSubst` resolves the text/template expressions of a text string and substitutes variables.
+(stringl10n needs a JSON input file.)

+A message can be translated by `l10nTrans` because it is a text string.
+Placeholders (in text/template format) in the messages text string can be substituted  by `l10nSubst` because the message provides the necessary variables.

+3. Comand stringl10nextract prepares input for stringl10n.
-2: stringl10nextract extracts string literals from a go project and puts them into a JSON-encoded file.
+It extracts string literals from a go project and puts them into a JSON-encoded file.
+(You have to edit his file.)
-After editing can serve as input for stringl10n.

 ### Installing
-Provided that your Go environment is ready, i.e. $GOPATH is set, you need to:
+Provided that your Go environment is ready, i.e. $GOPATH is set, you just do:

 `$ go get github.com/hwheinzen/stringl10n/...`